 Capture lost revenue with Bolt’s complete checkout system

 Leveraging unmatched access to checkout behavior data that can accurately detect fraud, Bolt has perfected the checkout process.
-With an isolated payment experience that overlays on top of the online shopping service, it offers a seamless, optimized payment process for an ideal user experience.
+With an on-page, modal payment experience that overlays on the online shopping service, it offers a seamless, optimized payment process for an ideal user experience.

 Bolt provides a secure payment method with top-notch fraud detection that accounts for over 200 variables.
 Working from the mentality that fraud should be proven before potential sales are rejected, Bolt helps to capture false positives that account for a significant amount of lost revenue.

 Many companies don’t even realize the impact these false positives have on their bottom line, which is why Bolt captures 10% – 20% in newfound revenue from potentially abandoned carts.